ikirker/pipe-gifts/README.md

  - better credential-handling mechanism (use `openssl enc` to encrypt known data with the password?)
  - checksums?
  - option to specify ID and password on the receiving command-line?
+ - some kind of diceware-style algorithm to make the IDs and passwords easier to tell someone?

 ## Potential Problems: